 Too Many Owners “Is” A Negative

 The next section of a Carfax Report that you should pay attention to is the number of owners.
-To make this simple: If you have a car that’s 3 years old you should have no more than one owner.
-If you have a car that’s 10 years old, a good number would be 3 owners.
+To make this simple: If you have a car that’s three years old, you should have no more than one owner.
+If you have a car that’s ten years old, a good number would be three owners.

-These types of estimates should only be used as guidelines, and they should never substitute for common sense.
-If you are buying a car that’s 3 years old with 2 owners, because the first owner gave back a car to the dealership the same week they bought it, that’s not going to be considered a negative.
+These estimates should only be used as guidelines and should never substitute for common sense.
+If you are buying a car that’s three years old with two owners because the first owner gave back a car to the dealership the same week they bought it, that’s not going to be considered a negative.
 You also have Lease Swaps that are becoming more and more popular, which can create more owners than we are typically accustomed to seeing.

 5. Service History And Service Records

-This is the section of the Carfax Report that probably grinds my gears the most- Service History Records.
+This section of the Carfax Report probably grinds my gears the most- Service History Records.
 Let’s clear the air about this part of the report:

 Lack Of Service Records Is Not A Negative Factor When Buying A Used Car

-The very nature of Vehicle History reports makes their value vulnerable to a lack of reporting, and there are simply too many mechanics and service departments that do not report vehicle services for you to self determine that a report without a service history means the car wasn’t cared for.
+The very nature of Vehicle History reports makes their value vulnerable to a lack of reporting, and there are simply too many mechanics and service departments that do not report vehicle services for you to self-determine that a car without a service history means the car wasn’t cared for.
 I myself change my own oil, which actually allows me to use higher quality materials because that way they become more affordable.

 Doesn’t That Make My Car Better?